 If you stumble across a copy of Sweet Wild Wench, or Don’t Cry for Me, or any of Gault’s other 30 adult novels, take my advice: Pick it up.
 Buy it.
 Read.
 I won’t insist that you thank me right away.

 READ MORE: “William Campbell Gault Interview” (Bill Crider’s Pop Culture Magazine); “Vein of Violence, by William Campbell Gault (1961),” by Utter Scoundrel (Lies!
-Damned Lies!).
+Damned Lies!); “Don’t Call Tonight, aka End of a Call Girl (William Campbell Gault, 1958),” by Jure P. (Alpha-60 Books).